 1. 1 Background

-Breast cancer is the most common malignant tumor of women, and its mortality rate ranks second among female tumors even the comprehensive treatment level has been constantly improving.1 Breast tumors usually start from the ductal hyperproliferation, and then develop into benign tumors or even metastatic carcinomas after constantly stimulation by various carcinogenic factors.2
+Breast cancer is the most common malignant tumor of women, and its mortality rate ranks second among female tumors even though the comprehensive treatment level has been constantly improving.1 Breast tumors usually start from the ductal hyperproliferation, and then develop into benign tumors or even metastatic carcinomas after constant stimulation by various carcinogenic factors.2

 Her2 belongs to the Her/ErbB2/Neu family of transmembrane receptors, alongside Her1/EGFR, Her3, and Her4.
 These receptors are characterized by three distinct regions: an extracellular domain (ECD), a membrane-spanning region, and a cytoplasmic tyrosine kinase domain.
 3 In 15-20% of breast cancers, the member of the HER receptor family, HER2, is overexpressed.
 4 Although specific risk factors associated with economic development are largely unavoidable, the projected substantial rise in new cases of breast cancer underscores the urgency of incorporating this disease into future healthcare infrastructure planning at an early stage.
 5 In the contemporary landscape, the increasing emphasis on Her-2 low expression breast cancer is propelled by the advancement of antibody-drug conjugates (ADC).
 Recent studies indicate that the Her-2 receptor is present to some extent on the cell membrane, drawing heightened attention to the exploration of its implications in breast cancer research.
 6 Her-2 low is defined as Her-2 (1+) or Her-2 (2+) with ISH (-) according to the current clinical scoring system by most of the published data and ongoing clinical trials.
 7–15 Several studies have reported poorer prognosis in Her-2 low positive breast cancer patients.16–19 But so far, no such results in Chinese patients are reported.
 In China, Her-2 low-positive breast cancers made up 54% of all patients, as calculated by a multi-center retrospective research.
 5